 It can be easy to get stuck in a rut doing the same home workout routines because there is no sense of competition or variety in your routine.
 Over time this can result in reaching a plateau.

-We have had success with both gym workouts and also working out at home.
+I have had success with both gym workouts and also working out at home.
 The biggest factor in that success has been the motivation to exercise.

 When your motivation is been low to non-existent there are always a thousand more urgent things to do around the house to avoid your home workout.

-If you really don’t want to workout at the gym but feel your motivation dip during your home workout, we highly recommend reading this inspirational list by Gymperson to help you stay motivated to workout at home.
+If you really don’t want to workout at the gym but feel your motivation dip during your home workout, I highly recommend reading this inspirational list by Gymperson to help you stay motivated to workout at home.
 There are some really great simple tips here to keep you going strong.

 Having limited space can be a challenge if you’re trying to workout at home.
 Not everyone will have the luxury of a spare room or garage to devote to their home workout routines.
 This, in turn, can limit the types of workout that can be done at home.